expo/expo-2d-context/README.md

 ### Running tests in Expo

-Run `test/build_expo.sh` and copy the resulting source and assets in `test/collateral/expo` into Expo's jasmine-based unit test app template.
+Run `test/build_expo.sh` and start the expo CLI in the resulting `test/collateral/expo` directory.
+This should spin up an app that runs all relevant conformance tests.